DocBrown85/DocBrown85.github.io/_posts/2018-16-01-a-simple-todo-application-with-angularjs.md

 **Code Organization**

-We will organize the code in the following way:
+The application code is organized in the following way:

 ```
     application-root-folder